YanLunHuang/DeepCalo_image_only_model/README.md

 It also uses dense_ss to reduce the latency and save the resource utilization.
 The pragma on " layer_in " all have been uncommented.
 I also modified upsampling layer & normalize layer.
-I adjusted the clock period: 5 -> 4 ns.

-The pooling layer is a little different, and it saved a lot of latency on 4th pooling layer.
+The former part (from input to 5th conv2d) is array of stream.
-The latency is about 0.9 ms.
+The latency is about 0.6 ms.
 ```